Who is…

 Meaning: servant of Jehovah

-a ruler of the Kingdom of Israel
+He was an evil ruler of the Kingdom of Israel.

-When King Elah was murdered by Zimri at Tirzah (1 Kings 16:15-27), Omri, his captain, was made king (B.C.
-931).
-For 4 years, there was continued opposition to his reign, Tibni, another claimant to the throne, leading the opposing party, but, at the close of that period, all his rivals were defeated, and he became king of Israel, “Tibni died and Omri reigned” (B.C.
-927).
+For 4 years, there was continued opposition to his reign, Tibni, another claimant to the throne, leading the opposing party, but, at the close of that period, all his rivals were defeated, and he became king of the Kingdom of Israel, “Tibni died and Omri reigned” (927 BC).

 “He wrought evil in the eyes of the Lord, and did worse than all that were before him.”

-Beth-omri, “the House of Omri” or “City of Omri,” is the name usually found on Assyrian inscriptions for Samaria.
+Beth-Omri, “the House of Omri” or “City of Omri,” is the name usually found on Assyrian inscriptions for Samaria.

 In the stele of Mesha (the “Moabite stone”), which was erected in Moab about 20 or 30 years after Omri’s death, it is recorded that Omri oppressed Moab till Mesha delivered the land.